opedroaravena/opedroaravena/README.md

-- 🔭 I’m currently working on [SaaS Aplication](https://comingsoon.com)
+- 🔭 I’m currently working on a [SaaS Aplication](https://comingsoon.com)

 - 🌱 I’m always learning, but now, more specifically, I am learning **ReactJS, NodeJs and React Native.**